suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 ```

 > NOTE: Your application will automatically reload when you run this command so
-> it will see the new values
+> it will see the new values.

 ## Open my production application in the browser